Loading...

 Add Vegetables

-Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers into your meal.
-These can help slow down the digestion process and prevent rapid glucose spikes.
+Incorporate non-starchy vegetables such as spinach, broccoli, or cauliflower into your meal.
+These provide fiber and nutrients, slowing down the digestion process.

 healthspan-mbl